 When powering up the module for the first time, use the front panel to configure the system for network connectivity.
-Then use the CM Remote Management application to initialize the module and perform the configuration operations.
+Then use the remote management application to initialize the module and perform the configuration operations.

 1. Power on the unit.